SixArmDonkey/telephonist/README.md

 Telephonist is a simple PHP router library, which is a program for mapping http requests to handlers based on various matching criteria.

-## Router interfaces

-Telephonist is composed of several interfaces.
+Table of Contents

+1. [What's in the box?](#interfaces-and-implementations]
+2. Basic Routing
+3.

+## Interfaces and Implementations

+### Interfaces

+1. **Handlers**
-* IArgumentResolver - Using the PHP Reflection API, determine the type, number and values of arguments used when invoking some method
+    1. IArgumentResolver - Using the PHP Reflection API, determine the type, number and values of arguments used when invoking some method
-* IRouteHandler - Route handlers are responsible for locating some endpoint and returning the content.
+    2. IRouteHandler - Route handlers are responsible for locating some endpoint and returning the content.
 This can be anything, a file, class, some global function, an RPC, etc.
+2. **Route Objects**
-* IHTTPRoute - An object representing a potential destination and the requirements for connection.
+    1. IHTTPRoute - An object representing a potential destination and the requirements for connection.
+    2. IHTTPRouteFactory - A factory optionally used to supply instances of IHTTPRoute to implementations of IHTTPRouter
+3. **Route Options**
-* IHTTPRouteOption - Used to extend the conditions required for route matching.
+    1. IHTTPRouteOption - Used to extend the conditions required for route matching.
 This can be anything, such as the HTTP Method, accept headers, authentication tokens, etc.
-* IHTTPRouteOptions - A collection of IHTTPRouteOption
+    2. IHTTPRouteOptions - A collection of IHTTPRouteOption
-* IHTTPRouteFactory - A factory optionally used to supply instances of IHTTPRoute to implementations of IHTTPRouter
+4. **Request for Routing**
-* IHTTPRouteRequest - Represents a HTTP Request message and exposes the relevant parts to the router
+    1. IHTTPRouteRequest - Represents a HTTP Request message and exposes the relevant parts to the router
+5. **Router**
-* IHTTPRouter - The program responsible for determining which route to invoke based on some client request
+    1. IHTTPRouter - The program responsible for determining which route to invoke based on some client request

+### Implementations

+1. **Handlers**
+ArgumentResolver
+ClassRouteHandler
+FunctionRouteHandler

+2. **Route Objects**
+ArrayRouteFactory
+HTTPRoute
+ClassHTTPRoute
+DefaultHTTPRoute
+DefaultHTTPRouteFactory
+NestedArrayRouteFactory
+HTTPRouteFactoryGroup

+3. **Route Options**
+DefaultHTTPRouteOptions
+HTTPRouteOption
+MethodRouteOption
+XMLHTTPRequestRouteOption

+4. **Request for Routing**
+DefaultHTTPRouteRequest

+5. **Router**
+BasicRouter
+DefaultHTTPRouter

 ## The most basic router possible